Showing posts with label Giveaways. Show all posts

 RABT Book Tours & PR

-This morning, I have a mystery thriller in our book review feature spot!
-Learn about Serves You Right and author Orion Gregory, read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.
+This morning, in our book teaser spotlight, I have a western-themed historical mystery to share!
+Learn about Elmer Kelton's The Blessing and author John Bradshaw, read an excerpt from the book & be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.

 Many of our posts contain affiliate links.